jecGrimm/GartenlaubeExtractor/README.md

 ## Structure
 ### extract.py
-Script with the class GartenlaubeExtractor containing all of the needed methods to extract texts and save them.
+Script with the class GartenlaubeExtractor which extracts, filters and saves the text and metadata.

 ### test_dicts.json
 List containing the last extracted text_dicts and meta_dicts.
 This file can be used for testing purposes.